Are SAL products compatible with third party controls such as cbus?

 As a minimum you should find all necessary electrical data to allow you to be informed about the electrical characteristics of the product to enable a safe and compliant installation such as RCM mark, company logo, voltage, line current, power, frequency, power-factor, country of origin, IP rating, batch number ta rating, cover ratings if applicable.

-SAL distribute their products through authorised Australian and New Zealand Electrical Trade Wholesalers and Lighting Retailers.
-To find a store near you, simply go to the HOME web page and input your postcode and available locations will be provided.
+SAL distribute their products through HAMER New Zealand Electrical.
+To find a store near you, simply input your postcode and available locations will be provided.

 This information can be found on the product installation sheet located in the product carton or relevant product web page.